 - Damages for emotional pain and suffering are capped

 You deserve maximum compensation for the retaliation you suffered.
-Contact experienced employment lawyer Curt Masker at 866-931-0146 or email him for a free and confidential legal consultation.
+Contact experienced employment lawyer Curt Masker at 866-931-0146 or email him for an online case review.